-When considering how to become a teacher, you’ll also want to know how long the process will take.
-Naturally, the journey varies with an individual’s experience, capacity for coursework, and state of residence.
-This guide gives you a good idea of the amount of time needed to acquire a teaching credential.
-We will also be including tips on how to speed up the process so you can start your dream career sooner.
+When considering how to become a teacher, you'll also want to know how long the educator preparation process will take.
+Naturally, the journey through a teacher education program varies with an individual's experience, capacity for coursework, and state of residence.
+This guide gives you a good idea of the amount of time needed to acquire a teaching credential and licensure.
+We will also be including tips on how to speed up your professional development so you can start your dream career sooner.

 Earning Your Bachelor’s Degree